AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 #### Preview the emails

-**Email Message #1 – New Seasonal collection announcement**
+**Email Message #1 – Luma -  Summer collection announcement**

-Preview the email using the Identity namespace: *Email* and the Identity value: *Jenna_Palmer9530@emailsim.io*
+Preview the email:

+1. Add a test profile: Louise Petti:
+   1. Identity namespace: *Luma CRM ID*
+   2. Identity value: *d1f132f9f9502bba047a6ec86c4b61f9*

+Result:
-* The subject line should read: Jenna, the new Luma collection is here!
+* The subject line should read: Louise, the new Luma collection is here!
 * The email body should match what you have seen in the preview: [New Seasonal collection announcement](/help/challenges/assets/email-assets/SeasonalCollectionEmail.html)

 **Email Message #2 - Luma Men's Collection**

-Send a proof to yourself
+Send a proof to yourself:

-* Enter your email address
+1. Add a test profile: Stanleigh Stooke:
+   1. Identity namespace: *Luma CRM ID*
+   2. Identity value: `4f34057d9d9e792c28ba18ecae378e98`
-* Select the test profile: Chris_Scott1244@emailsim.io
+1. Select the test profile: Stanleigh Stooke
+2. Send a proof to yourself

+Result:
 You should receive an email.
-The subject line should read "Chris, explore Men's New athletic gear!" and the email body should match what you have seen in the preview: [Luma Men's Collection](/help/challenges/assets/email-assets/MensCollectionEmail.html)
+The subject line should read "Stanleigh, explore Men's New athletic gear!" and the email body should match what you have seen in the preview: [Luma Men's Collection](/help/challenges/assets/email-assets/MensCollectionEmail.html)

+>[!NOTE]
+>It can take a couple of minutes for you to receive the proof.

 **Email Message #3 - Luma Women's Collection**

-Preview the email using the Identity namespace: *Email* and the Identity value: *Jenna_Palmer9530@emailsim.io*
+Preview the email with the test profile 'Louise Petti'.

-* The subject line should read: *Jenna, explore Luma's Women Collection!*
+* The subject line should read: *Louise, explore Luma's Women Collection!*
 * The email body should match what you have seen in the preview: [Luma Women's Collection](/help/challenges/assets/email-assets/WomensCollectionEmail.html)

 **Email Message #4 - Luma 20 % off Collection**

-Preview the email using the Identity namespace: *Email* and the Identity value: *Benny_Steer4909@emailsim.io*
+Preview the email with the test profile 'Louise Petti'.

-* The subject line should read: *Benny, enjoy 20% off sales!*
+* The subject line should read: *Louise, enjoy 20% off sales!*
 * The email body should match what you have seen in the preview: [Luma 20 % off Collection](/help/challenges/assets/email-assets/20OOffCollectionEmail.html)

 **Don't forget to publish your emails!**